Wheelchairs (Power) and Scooters –

 Toll Free: 877-508-3974 (voice)

-REquipment (MRC/MassMATCH) – provides refurbished, gently used wheeled mobility, lifts and other Durable Medical Equipment (DME) free to people of all ages.
-Delivery available in the Greater Boston and Central MA.
-Search inventory of reuse items .
-We pick up donations of gently used DME (no beds).
+Provides refurbished, gently used wheeled mobility, lifts and other Durable Medical Equipment (DME) free to people of all ages.
+Call 1-800-261-9841 to arrange for free pick up.

-Pass It On – located in Mashpee and provides equipment to clients aged birth to 22.
+Located in Mashpee.
+Provides equipment to clients aged birth to 22.
 Provides manual wheelchairs and strollers.
 Does not provide power wheelchairs or scooters.

 Toll Free: 800-267-6768